ghollies/Rising-Constellation-FAQ/content/en/docs/Systems/dominions.md

 They automatically construct buildings over time, very inefficiently.
 They stop building and upgrading when all of their build slots are full.

+### Will they repair destroyed buildings?
+They will prioritize repairing buildings before building new ones and will continue to repair even if all of their building slots are full

 ### How do I gain control of a Dominion or Autonomous System?
 People can flip them to their faction by 2 means: use Siderians to destabilize and then propaganda them to flip them into dominions